BYU-PCCL/DL-MPC/README.md

 ## Authors
-This code is provided by Taylor Sorensen, Curtis Johnson, and Tyler Quackenbush.
+This code is provided by Taylor Sorensen, Curtis Johnson, Tyler Quackenbush, David Wingate, and Marc Killpack.
 For any questions, please reach out to Taylor at tsor1313@gmail.com.

 ## Usage